Carl Forsaith: Publications

-Forsaith's political skills helped shape how Auburn is run today.
-He was married to Grace Dolber, but, since they had no children, he had no individual to continue his works and keep the town's history.
+Personal life and legacy

+Forsaith married Grace M. Dolber in 1915.
+He died on August 15, 1982, age 93, in his home on Chester Turnpike.
 He donated his journal and other personal possessions to the Town of Auburn.
 They are now kept in the Griffin Free Public Library.
 His home on the Chester Turnpike was demolished because of mold in June 2012.

-Notable works

-Forsaith wrote many history books, one for his hometown, one for the state, several for the country etc. His home that he was born and lived in most of his life is still standing on the Chester Turnpike, the second-oldest house in the town.